-Charter agreements for schools that are contracting with educational service providers (ESPs), including charter management organizations, for comprehensive services or management should include additional provisions that:

-- Clearly establish the primacy of the charter agreement over the ESP contract; - ii.
-Clearly identify the school governing board as the party ultimately responsible for the success or failure of the school, and clearly define the ESP as a vendor of services; - iii.
-Prohibit the third party from selecting, approving, employing, compensating, or serving as school governing board members; - iv.
-Provide for sufficient transparency around the spending of public monies; and - v.
-Require all instructional materials, furnishings, and equipment purchased or developed with public funds to be the property of the school, not the ESP, in compliance with state law. - vi.
-Contracts between the ESP and the school governing board should articulate: - a) The roles and responsibilities of the school governing board and the service provider, including all services to be provided under the contract; - b) The performance measures, consequences, and mechanisms by which the school governing board will hold the provider accountable for performance, aligned with the performance measures in the charter agreement; - c) All compensation to be paid to the provider, including all fees, bonuses, and what such compensation includes or requires; - d) Terms of any facility agreement that may be part of the relationship; - e) Financial reporting requirements and provisions for the school governing board's financial oversight;
+- i.
+Includes, for any school that contracts with an ESP provider for the management of its educational program, finances, or school operations, contractual provisions that:3 - a) Clearly establish the primacy of the charter agreement over the ESP contract: - b) Clearly identify the school governing board as the party ultimately responsible for the success or failure of the school, and clearly define the ESP as a vendor of services; - c) Prohibit the ESP from selecting, approving, employing, compensating, or serving as school governing board members; - d) Provide for sufficient transparency around the spending of public monies; and - e) Require all instructional materials, furnishings, and equipment purchased or developed with public funds to be the property of the school, not the ESP, in compliance with state law.

-3 The standard does not apply to contracts with third-party vendors that do not have substantial responsibility for education, operational, and financial operations such as for payroll, textbooks, curriculum, etc.
+3 The standard does not apply to contracts with ESPs that do not have substantial responsibility for education, operational, and financial operations such as for payroll, textbooks, curriculum, etc.